-Akumal Bay and H2oh Sun Cruises Yacht wedding – Toni and Jason
+Akumal Bay Wedding and H2oh Yacht Reception – Toni and Jason

 The variety of spaces on the yacht allowed for an intimate and ever-changing party, ranging from sight seeing and sky gazing to karaoke singing and ocean swimming.
 The calm evening was even punctuated by lovely fireworks that suddenly lit up the sky in front of us!
 And yes!
 We had a Piñata…the gorgeous yellow piñata that would not break no matter how many times the children hit it!
 Haha!